 HMRC will tell you how much you owe.
-The tax you pay depends on your Income Tax rate.
+The tax rate for cryptocurrency (capital gains tax rate) on individuals is currently 20%.

 You’ll have to pay a penalty if you send your tax return late, miss the payment deadline or send an inaccurate return.